 CIT, Network Administration Cisco Specialty, Associate of Applied Science

 Are you interested in the way things work?
 Have you always wanted to build your own computer?
-If so, San Jacinto College’s desktop support program can provide you with the skills to become a desktop and laptop computer hardware and software support expert.
-Our program teaches students to install, maintain, repair, replace, and upgrade computers to set you on course for a fulfilling career in the always booming tech industry.
+If so, San Jacinto College’s Network Administration program can provide you with the skills to become a desktop and laptop computer hardware and software support expert.
+Our program teaches students to install, maintain, repair, replace, and upgrade computers to set them on course for a fulfilling career in the always-booming tech industry.

-- Is designed to provide the student with skills in desktop computer hardware and software support;
+- Is designed to provide students with skills in desktop computer hardware and software support;

 - Teaches students to install, maintain, repair, replace, and upgrade desktop computers; and